The following will answer some of your questions about becoming a Pet First Aid Instructor:

 We do not accept Certificates from other programs.
 Pet First Aid is currently an unregulated industry and most programs are shorter than ours.
 Therefore we must ensure candidates have had complete and accurate training.
 Previous Veterinary medical experience or first aid experience does not exclude candidates from requiring the prerequisite course.

-You asked for it and we listened.
-Walks 'N' Wags now offers a Distance Learning Pet First Aid Instructor Program!
+Did you know Walks 'N' Wags offers a Distance Learning Pet First Aid Instructor Program?

-To request application, you must have completed the initial Walks ‘N’ Wags Pet First Aid Instructors program and met the general criteria to become an Instructor.
+To request application, you must have completed the initial Walks ‘N’ Wags Pet First Aid Pet First Aid program and meet the general criteria to become an Instructor.
 Then, to apply for the Distance Learning Pet First Aid Instructor program please ensure you meet and can provide evidence of being qualified in at least TWO of the following THREE criteria:

-Once accepted into the program, candidates have one year to complete the required coursework.
-There will have ongoing tutorial support throughout the process from Walks ‘N’ Wags head office.
+Once accepted into the program, learning materials will be shipped to the instructor candidate.
+Candidates have one year to complete the required coursework and it is easily submitted via email.
+There will be ongoing support available throughout the process from Walks ‘N’ Wags head office.

 For more information, please email us at email@example.com